iamfreelight/RK_RaceKit/README.md

 *   `boostSpeedIncrease` (Number, Default: `10`): The amount of extra speed to be applied to the car when "boosted".

-*`ProjectileReactionCollider1` - `ProjectileReactionCollider5` (Entity):  Add the five collider objects to be used for detecting "Power Up" triggers and "Projectile's" hitting them, incase your vehicle has more than one collider, like the default carts that come with this kit in the Remixable World template
+*   `HitBoxTrigger` (Trigger Entity):  Add the trigger volume that is inside the vehicle, a trigger zone gizmo, used for detecting hits from Projectile's hitting the vehicle

 **Usage Notes:**

 *   **Hierarchy:** The vehicle entity and its child entities must be set up correctly for the script to function properly.
 Ensure that all required entities (wheels, audio source, particle emitters, etc.) are assigned to the appropriate properties.

 *   **Collision:** The vehicle entity must have a collision volume so that it can interact with the environment and other objects.

+*   **Trigger Zone:** The vehicle entity must have a trigger volume so that it can interact with the projectiles that hit it

 *   **Camera Control:** The script provides several camera modes (third-person, first-person, attach, orbit).
 Players can switch between these modes using an input action.